webvijayi/instasell-acp-woocommerce/readme.txt

 ACP is an open standard created by OpenAI to allow AI agents, like ChatGPT, to interact with e-commerce stores in a standardized way.
 This enables features like "Buy it in ChatGPT."

+= Do I need to apply for OpenAI ACP approval? =

+Yes, you need to apply at https://openai.com/index/buy-it-in-chatgpt/ and get approved before your products can appear in ChatGPT.

 = Do I need a Stripe account? =

 Yes, a Stripe account is required for payment processing.